glasskube/glasskube/website/docs/04_design/package-config.md

 Reference values represent references to values in other resources in the same Kubernetes cluster.
 Such references can be secrets, configmaps or other packages.

+Values are non-mandatory by default, however, a package author may opt to make any of their packages values required by specifying a constraint on that value.
+If a package has no value configuration for a value and that value is non-mandatory, that values targets will not be applied and it is the package authors responsibility to ensure that their package also works in this case.

 ## Design proposal

 The `PackageManifest` has a property `Values` of type `map[string]ValueSpecification`.